halleygz/Directed-project/README.md

 ---

-Thank you for checking out BlogApp!
-We hope you enjoy using it as much as we enjoyed building it.
+Thank you for checking out Blogaa!
+Made with love and a lot of biscuits🍪.